dhamano/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+An adaptive website uses server-side logic to determine what code to send to the client through user agent detection where a fully responsive site gives everyone the same code to everyone and the styling adapts to the screen size.

 2. Describe what it means to be mobile first vs desktop first.
+Mobile first is that you develop and code for the smallest screen first (phones) then move on to the larger screen such as tablets then desktop.
+Desktop first is you code your desktop site then code for the smaller screens like tablets then phones.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+If the default font size of the browser is 16px, it resets it to 10px so when using rems we can easily convert the numbers ex.
+2.4rem = 24px at 10px base rather than a 16px base where which would be 1.5rem = 24px.

 4. How would you describe preprocessing to someone new to CSS?
+It is an easier way you can maintain code to keep clean in the long run and, if done properly, can be used to quickly iterate on new sites by changing values in one place rather than having to search all through a file.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+Parametric mixins are my favorite because I can use one mixin and change the values to fit whatever situation if I plan it out correctly.
+The concept that gives me the most trouble are the functions covered in the less doc with minimal explanation.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.